By Crystal M. Booth, PSC Biotech

-The first key component is the initial training and education stage.
+In the aseptic gowning qualification program, the first key component is the initial training and education stage.
 Training should be performed by qualified personnel.
 USP <1116> Microbiological Control and Monitoring of Aseptic Processing Environments provides topics that should be addressed; topics can be combined to minimize the number of courses required.
 The following is a list of topics that should be emphasized during the classroom portion of the gowning training program:2

 - Cleanroom practices2

 - Protection of sterile products2

 - Potential implications to patients if the product is non-sterile2